GigzPumpking/C-Projects/uint32calc/README.md

         -m             | - Multiplies num1 and num2.

         -d             | - Divides num1 and num2, displays remainder.

+        -r             | - Mods num1 and num2 (returns the remainder).

+        -e             | - Raises num1 to the power of num2.

         -i num1        | - Sets num1 to user argument (Defaults to 0).